-Bruce Boxleitner has starred in a major motion picture franchise, numerous feature films, several popular television series, produced a major network film and TV series, performed on Broadway, and authored two science fiction novels.
-Most recently, Boxleitner joined the cast of Hallmark Channel's first-ever primetime series, "Debbie Macomber's Cedar Cove," starring opposite Andie MacDowell.
+As one of Hollywood’s leading men, Bruce Boxleitner has starred in a major motion picture franchise, numerous feature films, several popular television series, produced a major network film and TV series, performed on Broadway, and authored two

-Boxleitner's big break occurred when he was cast opposite James Arness in the pilot for the epic TV series "How the West Was Won."
-He went on to star in the CBS series "Bring 'Em Back Alive," mini-series "East of Eden," and the television movie "The Last Convertible."
+Boxleitner's big break occurred when he was cast opposite James Arness in the pilot for the epic TV series “How the West Was Won.”
+He went on to star in the CBS series “Bring ’em Back Alive,” mini-series “East of Eden” and TV movie “The Last Convertible.”

-A skilled horseman, Boxleitner utilized his talents in numerous Western TV series and films, including "The Gambler" television movie series that aired on CBS and NBC, starring opposite Kenny Rogers, "Gunsmoke V: One Man's Justice" with James Arness (Arness' final film), the CBS remake of "Red River" with Gregory Harrison, James Arness, and Laura Johnson, "Wyatt Earp: Return to Tombstone" with Hugh O'Brian, and "Down the Long Hills," based on legendary western author Louis L'Amour's novel of the same name.
+A skilled horseman, Boxleitner utilized his talents in numerous Western TV series and films, including Kenny Rogers’ television movie series “The Gambler” that aired on CBS and NBC, starring opposite Rogers; “Gunsmoke V: One Man’s Justice” with James Arness (Arness’ final film); CBS’ remake of “Red River” with Gregory Harrison, James Arness and Laura Johnson; “Wyatt Earp: Return to Tombstone” with Hugh O'Brian; and “Down the Long Hills,” based on legendary western author Louis L’Amour’s novel of the same name.

 Boxleitner was inducted into the Hall of Great Western Performers at the National Cowboy and Western Heritage Museum in Oklahoma City in April 2012, honoring him for his illustrious career in western films.
 He is a two-time recipient of the Wrangler Award.

-Bruce Boxleitner currently resides in Los Angeles and has three sons, Sam, Lee, and Michael.
+Bruce Boxleitner resides in Los Angeles with his wife, publicist Verena King, and has three sons and a granddaughter: Sam, Lee, Michael and Lulabelle.